-Wednesday 23 April.
+Wednesday 22 April.
 Over the morning we walk approximately 11 kilometres from Ena to Nakatsugawa.
-On the way into Nakatsugawa we stop at a local tea producer for a tasting and then continue on to Nakatsugawa, entering through the historic part of this former post town.
+On the way into Nakatsugawa we stop at a local tea producer (if open) for a tasting and then continue on to Nakatsugawa, entering through the historic part of this former post town.
 We take lunch in Nakatsugawa at a local soba restaurant.

 Whereas the morning walk is quite gentle and undulating, from Nakatsugawa the path climbs uphill out of town before descending steeply to the next post town of Ochiai.
 Beyond Ochiai the path continues steeply uphill until we come to a very attractive but slippery stretch of ishidatami (stone paving) where care needs to be taken.

-Our charming inn for this evening is at the end of this old piece of ishidatami and for centuries has marked the beginning of the Kiso Road section of the Nakasendo trail.
-Today we walk approximately 18 kilometres in total.
+Our charming inn for the evening is close to the end of this old piece of ishidatami and for centuries has marked the beginning of the Kiso Road section of the Nakasendo trail.
+Today we walk approximately 18 kilometres1.

-SPRING 2025 TOUR 2 | ITINERARY
+SPRING 2026 TOUR | ITINERARY